 The reason dogs don't see colors the way people do is because of the color receptors in their eyes.
 Canines have fewer color sensitive cone receptors, making them see essentially the same as someone who is red-green colorblind.
 Interestingly though, dogs are more in tune with sepias and pastels than humans are.
 For instance, they can accurately pick between different shades of gray that appear the same to humans.

 Dogs don't have the sharpest of vision and are actually considered nearsighted.
 When people have 20/20 vision, they're able to see what the average person sees when standing 20 feet away.
-Dogs see more in the 20/75 range, which means that what they see at 20 feet is similar to what a human sees at 75 feet.
+Dogs see more in the 20/60 to 20/75 range, which means that what they see at 20 feet is similar to what a human sees at 60 to 75 feet.
 So the clarity of their vision is a bit more grainy than humans', which is why they've evolved over the years to rely on other senses (especially smell) to make up for the limitations of their vision.

 While humans' peripheral vision allows us to see about 180 degrees of our field of view, dogs can see around 240 degrees.
 This is because their eyes sit farther apart, allowing them to see things we have to turn our heads to view.
 However, the degree of their peripheral vision varies between breeds and individual dogs.
 For example, sighthounds (like Greyhounds and Rhodesian Ridgebacks) have excellent peripheral vision because of their long, thin noses and the position of their eyes - with some even able to see up to 290 degrees.